Free Research Preview. DrugChatter may produce inaccurate information.

 The High Cost of Kadcyla

-Kadcyla is a costly treatment option, with a price tag of around $10,000 per month.
+Kadcyla is a costly medication, with a price tag of around $10,000 per month.
 This can be a significant burden for patients and their families, especially those with limited financial resources.
-In fact, a study published in the Journal of Clinical Oncology found that the cost of Kadcyla was a major concern for patients and their caregivers.
+According to a study published in the Journal of Clinical Oncology, the average cost of Kadcyla per patient per year is around $120,000.

 Affordable Alternatives to Kadcyla